hnryzhng/dapp-ethereum-tutorial/README.md

 - Connect Ganache blockchain account to MetaMask (if not done already): Get private key from an account in Ganache, then "Import Account" in MetaMask by pasting private key.
 - Connect Web3 to Ganache blockchain account: see loadAccount method in App.js.

-1. Run front-end application
+1. To run front-end application
 ```
 $ npm run dev // runs on lite-server as defined in package.json
 ```

-1. Create bs-config.json file to tell lite-server where to serve client-side files
+2. Create bs-config.json file to tell lite-server where to serve client-side files
 ```
 // bs-config.json
 {